RazManager/oXigenProtocolExplorer3/README.md

 It's caused by missing graphic drivers, and the easiest way to run the program anyway is to add an environment variable so that software rendering is used instead:

 <code>export LIBGL_ALWAYS_SOFTWARE=1</code>

+## Licensing

+"oXigen Protocol Explorer 3" uses a MIT license, essentially meaning that you use the source code anyway you want.

+The source code has a dependency upon Syncfusion Flutter Charts, which [requries a specific license](https://pub.dev/packages/syncfusion_flutter_charts/license).
+If you use source code parts that require a Syncfusion library, you're required to [get a Syncfusion license yourself](https://www.syncfusion.com/sales/communitylicense).